1 dead, 3 injured after SUV hits car, pushes it into tree in Durham

 Stay on top of breaking news stories with the ABC11 News App

-The driver of the Focus was taken to the hospital where he was pronounced dead.
+Melton was taken to the hospital where he was pronounced dead.

-The woman who was driving the Enclave was taken to the hospital with serious injuries.
-Her identity has not yet been released.
+Rahnesha Denise Dozier, 23, who was driving the Enclave, was taken to the hospital with serious injuries.

 A 14-year-old passenger in the Enclave was also taken to the hospital.
 Police said he had minor injuries.

 Additionally, a 25-year-old man who was a passenger in the Focus was taken to the hospital with serious but non-life-threatening injuries.

 The Enclave had been reported stolen on July 3.